Your probationary review: 5 questions to pre-answer

 The 24 hours before

-• Do not send the recap to your skip-level or anyone else.
-Just your manager.
+- Don’t send the recap to your skip-level.
+Just your manager

 The 24 hours after

-• Send a follow-up email summarizing what you heard: priorities for the next quarter, any commitments on either side, agreed focus areas.
-One paragraph.
+- Send a follow-up email summarizing what you heard: priorities for the next quarter, any commitments on either side.
+One paragraph

-• If you heard something surprising (positive or negative), don’t respond that day.
-Sit on it overnight.
+- If you heard something surprising, don’t respond that day.
+Sit on it overnight

 If the review goes badly